 The Arlington Tree Committee is pleased to say that the Tree Preservation Bylaw passed by a large majority at the 2016 Town Meeting.
 We would like to thank the developers and tree professionals who worked with us to craft this law and the organizations and individuals who supported its passage.

-Below is the full text of the bylaw, including amendments passed by the Town Meeting in 2017.
+Below is the full text of the bylaw, including amendments.
 You can also view the bylaw on the town’s website.

 Section 1.
 Findings and Purpose